cody-barker/soil-moisture-sensors/README.md

 ## Configuring Sensors
 Use config_sensors.ino to determine the DryValue and WetValue for your sensors.
 I have provided my default values in sensors.ino, but you should use config_sensors.ino to test your own.

+To determine your WetValue, submerge the sensor up to the exposed electronic components.
+You may choose to cover the exposed components in silicon to protect them from moisture.

+To determine your DryValue, wipe the sensor with a dry towel to ensure it is as dry as possible.

+Use these values when setting up sensors.ino.

 ## Libraries
 Use the Arduino IDE Library Manager to install all of the libraries listed in sensors.ino.